Pritishs67/Revenue-Insights-Dashboard/README.md

 # Revenue Insights Dashboard in Power BI

 ## Project Overview
-Atliq Grands observed a decline in market share and revenue, necessitating a detailed analysis to understand the causes.
+ Grands Enterprises observed a decline in market share and revenue, necessitating a detailed analysis to understand the causes.
 A Power BI dashboard was developed to analyze three months of data, providing actionable insights into revenue trends and key performance indicators affecting market position.

 ## Steps to Implement the Project